ceberly/shim/README.md

 go run /src/shim.go -v -h "http://example.com"
 ```

 NOTE: shim rewrites the Host header of your local request to match the host of the destination URL.
-Please check with your API's terms of service before using this program.
+Don't use shim if this violates the terms of the API you are trying to use.